Submitting Jobs to the NCI GADI

 • Use chmod to make a script an executable program.

-For a more in depth understanding of the Wolfpack please navigate through the intranet for more helpful information.
+For a more in-depth understanding of the NCI GADI, you can go through the intranet for more helpful information.
 Different clusters use different tools to manage resources and schedule jobs.
-Wolfpack uses Sun Grid Engine (SGE) to control access to compute nodes.
-The implementation of SGE is custom so Googling may or may not provide useful answers.
-If you run the command below for information specific to Wolfpack-specific SGEL
+NCI GADI uses OpenPBS to control access to compute nodes.
+The implementation of OpenPBS is custom so Googling may or may not provide useful answers.

 man qsub

-We will not be going into a deep dive of high-performance computers.
+We will not go into a deep dive on high-performance computing.
 In essence, compute nodes are just high-performance computers.
-Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory) and you can request whatever your analysis requires.
+Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory), and you can request whatever your analysis requires.

-The head node is not particularly powerful, and is shared by all logged-in users.
-Never run computational intense jobs there!!
+The login node is not particularly powerful and is shared by all logged-in users.
+Never run computationally intensive jobs there!!

-The “polite” thing to do is to request an interactive node, or submit a job.
-For small jobs that you are troubleshooting, form an interactive session.
-An interactive job or interactive session is a session on a compute node with the required physical resources for the period of time requested.
+The “polite” thing to do is to request an interactive node or submit a job.
+For debugging code before “submitting a job”, form an interactive session.
+An interactive job is a session on a compute node with the required physical resources for the period requested.
+There are different nodes with different hardware, e.g. different types of CPUs, amount of memory and GPUs.

-To request an interactive job, use the function qrsh.
-Default sessions will have 1 CPU core, 1GB and 1 hour.
+To request an interactive job, use the function qsub -I. Default sessions will have 512 MB RAM and ncpu=1.
+However, specify the directory where temporary files are stored below (storage).

 QSUB

-For example, the following two commands.
-The first provides a default session, the second provides a session with two CPU cores and 8GB memory.
-You can tell when an interactive job has started when you see the name of the node from dice01 to delta-3-2 to the name of the server your job is running on.
+For example,consider the following two commands.
+The first provides a default session, the second provides a session of 100GB of RAM shared across 12 CPUs and 50GB of temporary local disk storage used for intermediate files.
+You can tell when an interactive job has started when you see the node’s name, from gadi-login-09 to gadi-cpu-clx-1547, and the name of the server your job is running on.

 To see what is being run by you: